-On the acquisition or disposal of second hand property, solicitors are responsible for asking and replying to Commercial Property Standard Enquiries in relation to capital allowances.
+On the acquisition or disposal of second hand property, solicitors are responsible for asking and providing replies to Commercial Property Standard Enquiries in relation to capital allowances.
 What is less clear is where their responsibilities end in interpreting and actioning the answers to those enquiries.
-Unless specifically excluded from their terms of engagement, as per the dicta in the Hurlingham Estates v Wilde & Partners case, solicitors have an implied duty of care to advise their clients on capital allowances and if not, they must have a very clear understanding of where that duty of care lies and inform their clients accordingly.